citp/privacy-policy-historical/p/po/pok/pokeplushies.com.md

-> *The following text is extracted and transformed from the pokeplushies.com privacy policy that was archived on 2012-05-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120527013111id_/http%3A//clickcritters.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pokeplushies.com privacy policy that was archived on 2014-09-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140916115115id_/http%3A//www.pokeplushies.com/privacy.php) for the most accurate reproduction.*

-# Privacy Policy - [Click Critters]
+# PokePlushies - Privacy Policy

 |

-This Privacy Policy governs the manner in which Internoodles Limited collects, uses, maintains and discloses information collected from users (each, a "User") of the http://www.clickcritters.com website ("Site").
+This Privacy Policy governs the manner in which Internoodles Limited collects, uses, maintains and discloses information collected from users (each, a "User") of the http://www.pokeplushies.com website ("Site").
 This privacy policy applies to the Site and all products and services offered by Internoodles Limited.

 **Personal identification information**

 We may collect personal identification information from Users in a variety of ways, including, but not limited to, when Users visit our site, register on the site, fill out a form, and in connection with other activities, services, features or resources we make available on our Site.
-Users may be asked for, as appropriate, email address, mailing address.
+Users may be asked for, as appropriate information such as their email address.
 Users may, however, visit our Site anonymously.
 We will collect personal identification information from Users only if they voluntarily submit such information to us.
 Users can always refuse to supply personally identification information, except that it may prevent them from engaging in certain Site related activities.

 **Non-personal identification information**